 From Your Furniture or Carpets

-Depending on the material your furniture is made of, you may need to get an odor eliminator to safely get rid of the mothball smell.
-For most couches and other fabric-covered furnishings (including carpets), however, you can use a wet-vac in the same manner as the washer.
+Depending on the material your furniture is made of, you may need to get an odor eliminator such as baking soda to safely get rid of the mothball smell.
+However, you can use a wet-vac for most couches and other fabric-covered furnishings or soft surfaces (including carpets).

-First apply a layer of the 50/50 vinegar mix using the vac or a spray bottle, then go over the furniture as you normally would with the wet-vac.
-Not only does this method get rid of the odor, it will make the furnishings nice and clean; killing bed bugs, fleas, and other small pests.
+Here’s a simple, yet effective wet-vac (or steam vac) treatment you can try.
+Simply apply a layer of the 50/50 vinegar mix using the vac or a spray bottle.
+Next, go over the furniture as you normally would with the wet-vac.

 From Your House